ThatOth3rGuy/Sprint-Reviews/docs/plan/ProjectProposal.md

 * Incorporation of a robust peer review process where students can anonymously review each other's work.
 * Secure user authentication and account management for students and instructors.
 * A personalized dashboard for instructors to monitor student progress and feedback.
-* A personalized dashbard for students to view submitted assignments, peer reviews, feedback recieved, progress.
+* A personalized dashboard for students to view submitted assignments, peer reviews, feedback received, and progress.
-* An efficient submission system for students to allow them to upload their assigments easily.
+* An efficient submission system for students to allow them to upload their assignments easily.

 Boundaries:

 * All peer reviews will be anonymous to ensure fairness.
-* The system will support assignment submissions in terms of selected file formats like .TXT , .DOC , .PDF and .ZIP
+* The system will support assignment submissions in terms of selected file formats.
+TXT , .DOC, PDF and .
+ZIP
 * The initial deployment of the system will support a limited number of classes and students considering the short development period.
 * The platform will only be optimized for desktop and mobile use.